PratikThoratNortheastern/PratikThoratNortheastern/README.md

 # 💫 About Me:
-🔭 I’m currently working on a personal Blog Website<br>👯 I’m looking to collaborate on anything in the Web/Mobile Development Domain<br>🤝 I’m looking for help with<br>🌱 I’m currently learning MERN stack, Android Development using Kotlin and AWS<br>💬 Ask me about Tech and Coffee. <br>⚡ Fun fact: In 1946, a computational error was recorded since an insect was literally trapped in relay.
+🔭 I’m currently working on a personal Blog Website<br>👯 I’m looking to collaborate on anything in the Web/Mobile Development(Flutter/Android) Domain<br>🌱 I’m currently learning MERN stack, Android Development using Kotlin and AWS<br>💬 Ask me about Tech and Coffee. <br>⚡ Fun fact: In 1946, a computational error was recorded since an insect was literally trapped in relay.
 That is how the term bug was coined.

 ## 🌐 Socials: